mattwach/battery_drainer/README.md

 ![power cutoff](images/power_cutoff.png)

 The Q2 FET is key.
-It determines if the miccontroller gets any power.
+It determines if the microcontroller gets any power.
 If the microcontroller has no power, then the power FETs described earlier naturally enter an "off" state.

 Q2 is off by default, turned off by R2.
 There are two ways to turn it on:

 1. If the user presses SW5, then the FET will be pulled to ground turning on Q2
-2. If the microntroller activates Q1 via "EN", then the FET will be turned on as well.
-The microtroller does this as soon as it can (in a split second) and hold it on until the mocrocontroller decides that it is time to power down.
+2. If the microcontroller activates Q1 via "EN", then the FET will be turned on as well.
+The microcontroller does this as soon as it can (in a split second) and holds it high until the microcontroller decides that it is time to power down.

-While the unit is already on, the state of SW5 can be determined by checking the "ON" net, which is connected to an input of the microcontroller.
-It's up to the firmware to decided what to do (if anything) when the switch is pressed.

 ### ADC reference